StranikS-Scan/StranikS_Scan-mods/EmblemsOff/README.md

 ﻿# EmblemsOff

 ## Description
-Mode disables loading clan emblems that are displayed on tanks
+Mod disables loading clan emblems that are displayed on tanks

 ## Install
 Put the wotmod-file to a folder "World_of_Tanks\mods\X.X.X\"